Alan-Foster/NSFW-Reddit-Rules-Template/README.md

 ## Why was this created?
 Many NSFW communities have rules that fail to encompass all rule violations, or are inconsistent across communities.
 This rule list is designed to be a master template by which the NSFW subreddits can standardize how violations are enforced.

+## How do I use this template?
+Click the link above to view all of the template rules available.
+Copy and Paste the rules on your subreddit rule page found at https://www.reddit.com/r/SUBREDDIT/about/rules under the Moderation section of the Mod Tools page.
+Some rules require you to make a choice based on the way you manage your community, which are marked inside ///// sectionals ///// to make it easy to see.